GaryRCondon/ServiceNowAppLocalization/guidebook.md

  * Messages - Though our next section focusses a little more specifically on this area.

 ## Section 3: Translate a UI Page

+### Section Goal:
-The process for handling dynamic/messages within code is a little different, so this next section is going to focus specifically on this area.
-To do this we're going to create a simple UI page.
+Managing dynamic strings or user messages is a little different, so in this section we're going to focus on this area, creating a simple UI page, externalizing the strings to make them available for translation, and showing you how to manage translations for these UI elements.

 1. Create a simple new UI page.
 Return to your [Waiting Room] app in [Studio] and from the [Create Application File], select [Forms and UI] and [UI Page] and click on [Create].
   ![](./images/CreateUIPage.png)